 With that limitation, a broad range of models are treated, chosen both for their scientific significance and broader interest and to illustrate key concepts and mathematical tools.
-Though no implementation details are considered, the treatment is at a fairly low level and assumes familiarity with simple vector and multivariable calculus, differential equations, and fluid mechanics.
+Though no implementation details are considered, the treatment is moderately technical and assumes familiarity with simple vector and multivariable calculus, differential equations, and fluid mechanics.
 (Introduction to Climate Modelling is used as a text for a one semester graduate course, aimed at students who may have only a basic knowledge of climate science but who have a background in physics, or perhaps in engineering or applied mathematics.)

 A rapid introduction covers the basics of the climate system, the purpose and limitations of modelling and something of its history, some examples of current climate models, and the hierarchy of models (where "more complex" is by no means "better").